Redbelly Snake (Storeria occipitomaculata)

 by Jeff LeClere

-This is Iowa’s smallest species of snake measuring 7-10 inches long (Conant and Collins, 1991).
-It is non venomous.
+Harmless to humans.
+This is Iowa’s smallest species of snake measuring 7 – 10 inches long (Conant and Collins, 1991).
 Generally speaking, there are two color phases of this snake and even these are subject to variation.
 One phase is dark brown to light tan dorsally with a single light mid dorsal stripe.
 The other phase is a shade of gray dorsally with four black or rust red stripes running lengthwise down the snake.

 The following characteristics are shared by both: the belly is usually bright red or pink with no markings.
 There may or may not be three pale spots on the nape.
 The scales are keeled and the anal plate is divided.
 The bright red belly with no markings and the presence of dorsal striping is sufficient to distinguish it from other small Iowa snakes.